Best Monsoon trek in Himalayas

 Get set to get wet with breathtaking Himalayas

 Days pass, life moves on, and so the seasons change.
-But the Himalayas keep standing tall through all eternity, the colours of passing seasons reflecting in the breathtaking beauty of its mountainscape.
-If you visit the same location even in the same season in different years, there are still going to be surprises and you will learn new ways to adapt to the terrains.
-This is also why you should go in the Himalayas even this showery weather, risk a little messiness, and experience the rainy mountains afresh.
+But the Himalayas keep standing tall through all eternity, the colors of passing seasons reflecting in the breathtaking beauty of its mountains-cape.
+If you visit the same location even in the same season in different years, there are still going to be wonders and you will learn new ways to adapt to the terrains.
+This is also why you should go in the Himalayas even in the showery weather, risk a little messiness, and experience the rainy mountains afresh.
+So, people when it’s raining you must be on these damp and stunning trekking trails.

 The name of the trek says it all!